j4p3/bonner.jp/content/collections/posts/0-aa-sincerity.md

 Today tech is still the domain of the young, who move fast and break things.
 But now we have adults who never knew anything else.
 And to them, perhaps, obsessing over like counts, gluing one's attention to high-frequency social media networks, and sharing overly watermarked political memes will be old person behavior.
 What happens when their children, inheritors of the digital world that their parents created, grow up and decide what's going to be next?

 As a thought exercise, picture a teenager in 2025.
-She's waiting at the dinner table to eat while her dad is Instagramming the photogenic Blue Apron meal he's proudly put together.
+She's waiting at the dinner table to eat while her dad is Instagramming the photogenic meal kit he's proudly put together.
 "Okay!" he cries. *"Bon apetit!"* Throughout the meal, Mom and Dad furtively slide their phones out of their pockets to answer a Slack from work, or show each other another parent's funny video of their kid doing something precious.
 When dorky parent behaviour looks like that, what's a teenager to do?

 *The Atlantic* gave us a preview a few weeks ago with profiles of kids Googling themselves for the first time (https://www.theatlantic.com/technology/archive/2019/02/when-kids-realize-their-whole-life-already-online/582916/).
 As evidenced by the finsta phenomenon, it's a generation with a different standard of privacy.
 How horrified will they be to see all the stupid things their parents posted about them - publicly, irrevocably - on the Internet?
 And what decisions will they make as a result?